anton-mel/WeensyOS/README.md

 ```

 > [!IMPORTANT]
 > Only for those who are using a Docker file provided or working locally on your Linux machine, you should disable the locking of `qemu` by manually modifying the `USE_HOST_LOCK=0` flag in GNUMakefile to 0 (line 50).
-Previously, it prevented two `qemu` processes from running on different Zoo nodes.
-Otherwise, your environement will not be able to find required variables.

 <p align="center">
   Congratulations!
 You're all set up to start working with WeensyOS in Rust!